Connect with others who understand.

 6. Avoid Substances That Can Keep You Awake or Disrupt Sleep

 Limit or avoid caffeine, nicotine, and alcohol in the hours leading up to bedtime.
 Caffeine late in the day can keep your brain alert and make it harder for you to fall asleep.
-Although a little bit of alcohol may make you feel sleepy, it can also lead to lighter, disrupted sleep during the night.
+Although a bit of alcohol may make you sleepy, it often leads to lighter, disrupted sleep.

 7. Ask Your Doctor About Related Sleep Problems